*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Clarke is now a radio and television presenter and former professional footballer.
-He has authored two documentaries, Football’s Suicide Secret and the critically acclaimed documentary “Is Football Racist?” for the BBC and wrote a book about his career A Footballer’s Life, which was published by Simon & Schuster.
+He has authored two documentaries, Football’s Suicide Secret and the critically acclaimed documentary “Is Football Racist?” for the BBC.
+He also wrote a book about his career, A Footballer’s Life, which was published by Simon & Schuster.

 Widely regarded as one of the most eloquent professional footballers, the former PFA Chairman, Clarke was the first current professional footballer to appear on the BBC’s Question Time.
 He can also claim to have won Britain’s brainiest Footballer as well as appearing on three episodes of Channel 4 prime time quiz show Countdown.

 Clarke retired at the end of the 2012-2013 season after making over 500 appearances at senior level.